rng-guy/NFSMWBartender/APPENDIX.md

 * For each Heat level, you should use a `FullEngagementCopCount` VltEd parameter > 0.
 Otherwise, Bartender may fail to update the displayed engagement count accurately.

-* If this feature set is enabled, LeaderStrategy respawns don't happen if Cross loses you unless you provide valid delay values in Bartender's `Strategies.ini` configuration file.
+* If this feature set is enabled, LeaderStrategy respawns don't happen if Cross loses you unless you define valid delay values in Bartender's `Strategies.ini` configuration file.

 * If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.